kota65535/ansible-role-rbenv/README.md

 Role variables you may want to change:

 * `rbenv_users` - Array of usernames for multiuser install.
 User must be present in the system
-* `rbenv.ruby_versions` - Ruby versions to be installed.
+* `rbenv_ruby_versions` - Ruby versions to be installed.
 You can use 'x' to represent the latest version number.
 * `rbenv_root` - Install path of rbenv
 * `rbenv_profile_path`: Install path of rbenv initialization script
 * `rbenv_plugins` - Array of Hashes with information about plugins to install
 * `default_gems_file` - This is Rbenv's plugin _rbenv-default-gems_.
 Sets the path to a default-gems file of your choice (_don't set it_ if you want to use the default file `files/default-gems`)

+You can use `x` as the latest version number to specify ruby version (ex. `2.3.x`).

 The default values: